-LeDeR is a service improvement programme to improve services for people with a learning disability and autistic people.
+LeDeR is a service improvement programme for people with a learning disability and autistic people.

 The Learning Disabilities Mortality Review (LeDeR) is a national programme that aims to improve the lives of people with learning disabilities.
 The LeDeR Programme reviews the deaths of any person with a learning disability aged four years and over, with the outcomes and recommendations that come from these reviews being used to improve standards and quality of care, locally and nationally.